// BUILDING COFFEE CUPS FROM RECYCLED COFFEE GROUNDS

 I don’t know about you, but I found it fascinating to see that it’s possible to create a completely new, beautifully designed and useful object out of something that you’d normally consider as waste!
 Ideas like this really leave an impact out there and I’m glad that Berlin wakes up so much creative spirit….

 So always remember: times aren’t that bad!
 There’s so much good change coming our ways, all we have to do is to be open and positive about it, talk to others and share the excitement.

 As Julian said, everything we do and buy makes an impact out there - and what could be better than doing good, while enjoying a delicious cup of coffee?

 // FINAL NOTES:

-Make sure you get yourself one of these special recycled coffee cups - I can promise you, they look and feel amazing.
-AND make a really unique gift as well, in case you’re running last minute for Christmas.
+Get yourself one of these special recycled coffee cups - I can promise you, they look and feel amazing.
+AND make a really unique gift as well, in case you’re running last minute.

 I’ll put you all the details about Kaffeeform in the show notes, together with a list of which cafés and shops are selling worldwide - from Berlin to Copenhagen.

 And if you’re not in yet, sign up for the GreenMe Berlin newsletter and I’ll let you know as soon as the next inspiring interview goes online.
 But it’s not just a newsletter, you’ll also get to download a little best of guide to some of my favorite places for free.